Working Together To Stop Bullying

 Students will:

-- Be able to engage in a collaborative discussion, using a video conferencing tool, for the purpose of obtaining multiple viewpoints on an issue.
+Be able to engage in respectful, collaborative discussions using secure video conferencing platforms to obtain multiple perspectives on bullying.

-- Be able to compile information obtained from the video conference(s) into a shared document.
+Be able to compile and organize information obtained from video conferences into a shared digital space.

-- Be able to review the key ideas expressed by the guests and draw logical conclusions based on the information obtained.
+Be able to summarize key ideas expressed by guests and draw logical conclusions to inform a class-wide action plan.

 Vocabulary